openstack/heat/doc/source/template_guide/basic_resources.rst

 Connect an instance to a network
 --------------------------------
-Use the ``networks`` property of an :hotref:`OS::Nova::Server` resource to define which networks an instance should connect to.
+Use the ``networks`` property of an :ref:`OS::Nova::Server` resource to define which networks an instance should connect to.
 Define each network as a YAML map, containing one of the following keys:

 ``port``
     The ID of an existing Networking port.
-You usually create this port in the same template using an :hotref:`OS::Neutron::Port` resource.
+You usually create this port in the same template using an :ref:`OS::Neutron::Port` resource.
 You will be able to associate a floating IP to this port, and the port to your Compute instance.

 ``network``
     The name or ID of an existing network.
-You don't need to create an :hotref:`OS::Neutron::Port` resource if you use this property, but you will not be able to associate a floating IP with the instance interface in the template.
+You don't need to create an :ref:`OS::Neutron::Port` resource if you use this property, but you will not be able to associate a floating IP with the instance interface in the template.